qCircuit/zoomcamp_mlops_project/README.md

 **Orchestration**

-The project management processes are controlled and tracked via *prefect*:.
+The project management processes are controlled and tracked via *prefect*:

 ![prefect](images/prefect.png)